 - Deer: General deer tags are valid statewide in the season chosen by the hunter when the tag is purchased.
 Residents are permitted to have one general deer tag for the bow season and one general deer tag for one of the following seasons: Early Muzzleloader, Late Muzzleloader, Shotgun Season 1, or Shotgun Season 2.
-(Exceptions apply; please refer to the 2018-19 Iowa Hunting, Trapping & Migratory Game Bird Regulations guide for more information.
-PDF - Requires Adobe® Reader® Download Acrobat Reader).
+(Exceptions apply; please refer to the 2019-20 Iowa Hunting, Trapping & Migratory Game Bird Regulations guide for more information (PDF - Requires Adobe® Reader®).
 General deer/antlerless-only and antlerless-only tags are offered.
-Tags are on sale August 15, 2018 until the end of each deer hunting season, or until quotas are satisfied.
+Tags are on sale August 15, 2019 until the end of each deer hunting season, or until quotas are satisfied.

 Nonresident hunters must apply for deer and turkey tags during the timeframes specified below either online or by calling 1-800-367-1188.

 - Spring Turkey: The tag application period is January 1 to the last Sunday in January, and the application will be available in December on the Iowa Department of Natural Resources website.